immcantation/changeo/docs/examples/igphyml.rst

 IgPhyML is a computationally intensive program.
 There are some ways to make calculations more practical, however:

-IgPhyML runs slowly with more than a few thousand sequences.
-You can subsample your dataset using the ``--sample`` and ``--minseq`` options in BuildTrees.py, which will subsample your dataset to the specified depth and then remove all clones below the specified size cutoff (see :ref:`Processing Change-O data sets <BuildTrees-processing>`).
+Data subsampling: IgPhyML runs slowly with more than a few thousand sequences.
+You can subsample your dataset using the ``--sample`` and ``--minseq`` options in :ref:`BuildTrees`, which will subsample your dataset to the specified depth and then remove all clones below the specified size cutoff (see :ref:`Subsampling Change-O datasets <BuildTrees-subsampling>`).

 Parallelizing computations: It is possible to parallelize likelihood calculations using the ``--threads`` option.
 Currently, calculations